aspose-barcode-cloud/aspose-barcode-cloud-dotnet/README.md

 - .NET Standard 2.0
 - .NET Framework 2.0 and higher

-To use these SDKs, you will need Client Id and App Key which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/applications) (free registration in Aspose Cloud is required for this).
+To use these SDKs, you will need Client Id and Client Secret which can be looked up at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/applications) (free registration in Aspose Cloud is required for this).

 ## How to use the SDK?